aws/aws-northstar/packages/legacy/src/components/Map/Map.md

 ### Usage

-To use NorthStar Map Component, you will need a <a href="https://docs.mapbox.com/help/getting-started/access-tokens/" target="_blank">MapBox access token</a>.
+To use NorthStar Map Component, you will need a <a href="https://docs.mapbox.com/help/getting-started/access-tokens/" target="_blank" rel="noreferrer noopener">MapBox access token</a>.

 ## Installing additional dependencies